MartinTschechne/ML4H2020/ECG-time-series/README.md

 ### **Models**
 - **Base Models**:
-    - LSTM + FC:
+    - LSTM + FC: Three LSTM cells with decreasing number of units followed by a relu-activated fully-connected layer and a softmax output layer.
     <p align="center"><img src="./visualization/lstm.png" alt="The 5 different classes of the MIT-BIH data" width="200"></p>
-    - CNN + LSTM + FC: A combination of 1D max-pooled convolutional layers with one succeeding LSTM cell, followed by relu-activated fully connected layers and one softmax output layer.
+    - CNN + LSTM + FC: A combination of 1D max-pooled convolutional layers with one succeeding LSTM cell, followed by a relu-activated fully-connected layer and a softmax output layer.
     <p align="center"><img src="./visualization/cnn-lstm.png" alt="The 5 different classes of the MIT-BIH data" width="200"></p>

     We refer to all layers before the fully connected layers as *base layers* or *feature extractors*.
 - **Transfer Learning Models**:
     The idea of transfer learning is to use a pre-trained model on another (preferably large) dataset solving essentially the same task we like to do with a different (usually smaller) dataset.
 In the case at hand of ECG classification, we use the large MIT-BIH dataset to train a model.
 Then we used that pre-trained model and retrained it on the much smaller PTBDB dataset.
 We further differentiate between two methods of training here: *frozen* base layers and *unfrozen* base layers.
 Frozen base layers refers to not updating the base layers of the pre-trained model, whereas in the unfrozen method we train all layers.
 - **XGBoosted Models**:
     *Gradient Boosting* has proven many times in the past to be a very effective algorithm for a large variety of machine learning task by winning multiple Kaggle competitions.
-In this study we compare the performance of fully connected layers and gradient boosting by using the pre-trained base layers are feature extractors and replace the fully connected layers with a gradient boosting model, XGBoost[3].
+In this study we compare the performance of fully connected layers and gradient boosting by using the pre-trained base layers as feature extractors and replace the fully connected layers with a gradient boosting model, XGBoost[3].
-    Further we also examine the transfer learning performance of XGBoost by using a feature extractor trained on the MIT-BIH dataset and training the XGBoost model on the so extracted features from the PTBDB dataset.
+    Further we also examine the transfer learning performance of XGBoost by using a feature extractor trained on the MIT-BIH dataset and training the XGBoost model on the extracted features from the PTBDB dataset.

 ### **Results**